jodri-code/sysl-docs/docs/SYSlang/index.md

 Welcome to the SYSlang Section of the Docs!
 This section is written by V1RU5.
-This guide will teach you all the basics of SYSlang along with the complex definitions of the different libraries and some code examples!
+This guide will teach you SYSlang, show some useful libraries and some code examples!

 I would like to thank the following people:
-- The [CKS Dev Team](https://github.com/CKStudios2018) for the lang basics and hosting the file server [systemware.ga](http://systemware.ga/)
+- The [CKS Dev Team](https://github.com/CKStudios2018) for the lang basics and hosting the file server for SYStemware and allowing me to use gov.cks
-- redir110 for writing the basic Wiki
+- [redir110](https://github.com/redir110) for writing the basic Wiki
 - My secretary, Jule, for proof reading
 - And, of course, [PipeWarp](https://github.com/PipeWarp), for allowing me to give a home to my docs on [his site](https://docs.pipewarp.co.uk/)!!

 # To follow along in this guide, you will need:
-* A PC (preferably running Windows, but if you have SYStemware that would be even better)
+* A PC (preferably running Windows or Linux, but if you have SYStemware that would be even better)
 * Decent Knowledge in Python & Lua, as the language is apparently similar
 * An internet connection
 * Some free time